openvinotoolkit/open_model_zoo/demos/classification_benchmark_demo/cpp/README.md

 ### Required Files

-If you want to see classification results, you must use "-gt" and "-labels" flags to specify two .txt files containing lists of classes and labels.
+If you want to see classification results, you must use "--gt" and "--labels" flags to specify two .txt files containing lists of classes and labels.

 "The ground truth" file is used for matching image file names with correct object classes.